hisham-elzayadi/Spectral-LMP/README.md

 \tau_i=\|\widehat v_i-v_i\|_2.
 $$

-The code also separates this error into dominant- and complementary-subspace components and reports the global leakage measure
+The code also separates this error into dominant- and complement-subspace components and reports the global leakage measure

 $$